-Both Lauren and Erin studied Textiles in High School.
-Each completing VCE Textiles Unit 3 & 4 under the watchful eye of their textiles teacher at Wangaratta High School, Gayle O’Keefe.
+Both Lauren and Erin studied Textiles in High School, each completing VCE Textiles Unit 3 & 4 under the watchful eye of their textiles teacher at Wangaratta High School, Gayle O’Keefe.

 Lauren studied a Bachelor of Applied Science – Fashion Design at RMIT along side a Certificate IV in Millinery at Kangan Batman Institute.
-She has taught fashion and footwear at RMIT University and Homesglen TAFE.
-She has created hats with Louise Macdonald Milliney in Melbourne and Edwina Ibbotson in London.
+She has taught fashion and footwear at RMIT University and Homesglen TAFE, and has created hats with Louise Macdonald Milliney in Melbourne and Edwina Ibbotson in London.
 Working within the costume field she has been involved in productions including those with Melbourne Opera and ABC Television Productions.

 Erin studied her Bachelor of Law and Bachelor of Arts (Media & International Relations) at Deakin University.
 She was the President of the Deakin Law Students’ Society in 2017 and President of the Australian Law Students’ Association in 2019.
 Erin continues to sew frocks on the side as a creative break from her work.